Skip to main content

 final config = ValueIndexConfiguration(['type', 'name']);

-await database.createIndex('TypeNameIndex', config);
+await collection.createIndex('TypeNameIndex', config);

 Figure 1.
 Data Model